John Roest

 }

-- Tightly coupled – This method knows every document type.
+1. Tight coupling: This method knows about every concrete document type.

-- Hard to extend – Every new document type requires modifying this method.
+2. Closed to extension: Every new document type requires modifying this method.

-- Violates Open/Closed Principle – This function keeps changing every time a new document type is added.
+3. Violates Open/Closed Principle: The function changes every time a new type is added.

-This is brittle.
-Every new feature forces you to touch old code, increasing the risk of introducing bugs.
+Every new feature forces changes to existing code, increasing the risk of regression.

-The Factory Method pattern solves this by encapsulating object creation within a method that subclasses override.
-This removes the need for explicitly specifying concrete classes and promotes scalability.
+The Factory Method pattern resolves this by delegating object creation to a method that subclasses override.
+The base class defines the interface for creation; subclasses decide what to instantiate.

 public interface Document {